ZhijianZhou01/metav/README.md

 + the paths of these databases in `profiles.xml` need to be adjusted with reference to your computer.

-+ the parameters of software in `profiles.xml` generally does not need to be modified because they are suitable in most cases.
++ the parameters of software in `profiles.xml` generally does not need to be modified because they are suitable in most cases. <b>Note</b>, the path of adapters file (`ILLUMINACLIP:/home/zzj/software/bioinfo/trimmomatic/adapters/merge_adapter.fas` in  setting of trimmomatic program) needs to be modified.

 <b>Tip</b>, in general, these parameters only need to be configured once in the first running, except for the host database used to filter contamination of host genome.